juttle/juttle/docs/concepts/debugging.md

 DEBUG=* juttle -e "juttle-program"
 ```

-To run programs in the browser environment with debug logging, set `--log-config <log4js-config-path>` and specify desired log level in the log4js config, as described in the [outrigger README](https://github.com/juttle/outrigger).
+To run programs in the browser environment with debug logging, first enable debug logs for juttle-service: set `--log-config <log4js-config-path>` and specify desired log level in the log4js config, as described in the [juttle-service README](https://github.com/juttle/juttle-service).
+Exposing the logs in the juttle-viewer is tracked by the issue [juttle-viewer#7](https://github.com/juttle/juttle-viewer/issues/7).

 ## Print-style Debugging: (pass | view text)

+:construction: This section will be updated when issue [juttle-viewer#9](https://github.com/juttle/juttle-viewer/issues/9) add the ability to `view trace`.

 Output data as it's moving through the Juttle flowgraph by inserting this statement into any flowgraph node(s):